cjyuan/cyf-notes/ITP-Module3-Sprint3-PR-Macro.md

 ---

-If you want to prevent some code in a file from being executed when the file is imported by another file (via `require(...)`), you can try asking ChatGPT "how to check if a JS script is executed directly or via import?".
-The suggested if-statement can be used to conditionally execute code in a file only when the file is executed directly.
+If you want to prevent some code in a file from being executed when the file is imported by another file (via `require(...)`), you can lookup "how to check if a JS script is executed directly or via import?".

+---

+It is a good practice to prepare test cases such that they can cover various scenarios to ensure thorough testing.

 #### Sprint-3/implement/get-card-value.js
 Can you also check if `getCardValue("23♠")` is returning the value you expect?